 “In other situations when race is an issue, use news judgment.
 Include racial or ethnic details only when they are clearly relevant and that relevance is explicit in the story.”

 references to people

-Use full name in first references.
-On following references, use the last name only, or use personal pronouns he, she, his, or her.
+Use the full name in first references.
+In following references, use the last name only, or use personal pronouns.
 The first name may be used when a story refers to family members with the same last name.
-Middle initials are only included in Marriott Alumni Magazine at the request of the person being featured.
+Middle initials are only included in Marriott Alumni Magazine and other BYU Marriott publicationsat the request of the person being featured.

 Accent marks above both e’s are preferred.

-Capitalize Founders when used with Rollins Center.
-Lowercase when standing alone.
+Use full name on first reference.
+Capitalize Founders when used in the full name; lowercase when standing alone.
 Use full name on first reference.
 Where necessary, explain that these are not founders of the center but are entrepreneurs who donate resources and time to the Rollins Center.